 Hotkeys for (most) everything.
 Hover on any button in the app to learn its hotkey.

 We'll be publishing more blogs in the weeks to come that describe how we've built Amplenote to help you grow more productive.

 Our Help Section is still a work in progress, so the best way to learn about Amplenote is to use it.
 We'll send invites to the first 1k users who sign up on our home page.
 If you aren't the first 1,000, get an invite from them (up to 10/user).
 We'll be posting more to this blog in the coming weeks.
 Feel free to drop us a line hello at amplenote dot com if you've got a burning question for us to tackle in the meantime.

 December: Announce beta launch.
 Automate creation of first 1,000 accounts via home page signup.
 Launch subscriptions (late Dec).

-We also recently launched Static Object.
-It's a code review & analysis tool that expedites keeping track of what a development team is working on.
-If you're a technical person who reads code or can benefit from the best engineering metrics, we'd recommend a demo (or just jump straight in to getting repo stats in 10 min).
+In 2018 we publicly launched GitClear.
+It's a tool that makes developers more productive (sensing a trend here?).
+If you're a technical person who reads code or can benefit from having a better idea who's closing tickets, we'd recommend a demo (or just jump straight in).

 The common thread to our products is that the people building them are using them.
 Dogfooding is the heart of our culture.

 We're an "old school" company in that we don't rely on VC money to survive.
 Instead, we build products that live or die by their merits.
 Requiring a paid subscription following a trial (vs freemium) is a throwback concept, and we don't recommend it to anyone.
 But, when it works, it benefits the end user: a VC-free approach requires optimizing for the user's long-term benefits over anything and everything.
 We're safe to err on the side of underhyped so long as we deliver real value to those who somehow discover us.